 Please consult the instruction booklet of Form 1040 for the proper mailing address for your federal tax form if you are a resident for federal tax purposes.
 Other federal forms as well as state tax forms may also be required.

-Those who have changed visa and/or tax status during the course of 2011 and individuals in H-1, H-4, TN, or TD visa status who were in the United States fewer than 183 days in 2011 may have additional issues or filing requirements and should consult the IRS resource materials carefully (See IRS Publication 519, which can be downloaded from http://www.irs.gov/formspubs/).
+Those who have changed visa and/or tax status during the course of 2015 and individuals in H-1, H-4, TN, or TD visa status who were in the United States fewer than 183 days in 2015 may have additional issues or filing requirements and should consult the IRS resource materials carefully (See IRS Publication 519).

-Individuals who receive U.S.-source income from employment must have a Social Security Number (SSN) to submit U.S. income tax forms.
-Individuals who are not paid through a U.S. source but who are in a visa status that permits certain types of employment (e.g. J-1, F-1, J-2 with EAD, TN) are advised to obtain a SSN.
-Those who are not eligible to work (e.g. J-2 without work authorization, F-2, H-4, TD) should apply for an Individual Taxpayer Identification Number (ITIN) if they will be claimed as dependents on the principal's (scholar's) tax return.
+Individuals who receive US-source income from employment must have a Social Security Number (SSN) to submit US income tax forms.
+Individuals who are not paid through a US source but who are in a visa status that permits certain types of employment (e.g. J-1, F-1, J-2 with EAD, TN) are advised to obtain a SSN.
+Those who are not eligible to work (e.g. J-2 without work authorization, F-2, H-4, TD) should apply for an Individual Taxpayer Identification Number (ITIN) if they will be claimed as dependents on the principal's (scholar's) tax form.
 A SSN or ITIN is REQUIRED for Forms 1040NR or 1040NR-EZ.
-See http://web.mit.edu/scholars/tin.html for more information and instructions for obtaining these numbers.

 If you are a nonresident for federal tax purposes, this does not necessarily mean you will be a nonresident for state tax purposes.